eprbell/rp2/README.dev.md

     def validate_from_lot_ancestor_timestamp(self, from_lot: InTransaction, from_lot_ancestor: InTransaction) -> bool:
 ```
 * write the body of the method: it returns `True` if the ancestor's from-lot timestamp is compatible with the current from-lot timestamp according to the accounting method and `False` otherwise: e.g. in FIFO the ancestor must be earlier than the current.

+### Adding Support for a New Country
+RP2 has experimental infrastructure to support countries other than the US.
+It captures this functionality with the [AbstractCountry](src/rp2/abstract_country.py) class, which captures the following:
+* country code (2-letter string in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format);
+* currency code (3-letter string in [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) format);
+* long term capital gain period in days (e.g. for the US it's 365).

+To add support for a new country, add a new Python file in the `src/rp2/plugin/country` directory and name after the ISO 3166-1 alpha-2 2-letter code for the country.
+Then define the `long_term_capital_gain_period()` method with the appropriate value and add a global function called `rp2_entry()` which simply calls `rp2_main()` and passes it an instance of the new country class: in fact subclasses of `AbstractCountry` are entry points, not plugins.
+As an example see the [us.py](src/rp2/plugin/country/us.py) file.

+Finally add a console script to [setup.cfg](setup.cfg) pointing the new country rp2_entry (see the US example in the console_scripts section of setup.cfg).

+**NOTE**: as mentioned, the country infrastructure is experimental.
+If you're interested in adding support for a new country and have feedback or notice missing functionality, open an [PR](CONTRIBUTING.md).

 ## Frequently Asked Developer Questions
 Read the [frequently asked developer questions](docs/developer_faq.md).